KirkAlton-Class7/cognito-cli-auth-flow/HTTPS/docs/cognito-auth-flow-https-runbook.md

 After completing the manual run, repeat the same authentication flow with shell exports.
 This pass is for speed and repeatability.

 ### 13.1 Export `SECRET_HASH`

+This is the same client-secret proof from the manual pass, stored in a shell variable so the remaining commands can be repeated quickly without recopying the hash.

 ```bash
 cd "$LAB_REPO"